John de Sequeyra: Medical career

 In 1769, Colonel George Washington, as he was known then, frequently called in Dr. Sequeyra to treat his stepdaughter "Patsy," daughter of Martha Park Custis.
 Patsy suffered from increasingly debilitating epileptic seizures which eventually led to her death.

-In 1773, the first insane asylum in the 13 colonies, Eastern State Hospital was built in Williamsburg, Virginia, and it remains in operation to this day.
-Dr. John de Sequeyra was one of the first physicians attached to the facility.
+In 1773, the first insane asylum in the Thirteen Colonies, the Hospital for the Maintenance of Idiots, Lunatics, and Persons of Insane or Disordered Minds, was built in Williamsburg, Virginia, and it remains in operation to this day.
+Dr. John de Sequeyra was the first visiting physician attached to the facility.
+In 1774, he became one of the directors of the hospital.
 So accomplished in caring for the residents, was Dr. Sequeyra, that when he retired in 1795 it took two doctors to back-fill his position.

 Tomatoes

 John Hill once wrote – "Those who are us'd to eat with the Portuguese Jews know the value of it"; he was speaking of the tomato.
 John Custis IV, a Williamsburg resident, sent a letter to Peter Collinson, in 1741, inquiring about this thing called a "tomato".
 Tomatoes made their way to Colonial America by way of the West Indies Slave Trade – it was a staple food of the slaves who learned to discern the poisonous varieties from the edible varieties.

 Thomas Jefferson himself informs us that introduction of the tomato as an edible fruit is due to the work of Dr. John de Sequeyra.